espressif/esp-at/examples/at_http_webserver/README.md

 # Overview
 HTTP server for AT is like a "customizable router" management page.
 Config ESP32 such as WiFi and BLE only through the web page.
-The esp32 firstly tries to initialize as a access point with the default SSID 'AT_HTTP_WEBSERVER' and defaut password "12345678", you can modify the initial WiFi mode and the default SSID and password with config option (`make menuconfig` -> `Component config` > `AT HTTP SERVER`).
+The esp32 firstly tries to initialize as a access point with the default SSID 'AT_HTTP_WEBSERVER' and defaut password "12345678", you can modify the initial WiFi mode and the default SSID and password with config option (`./build.py menuconfig` -> `Component config` > `AT HTTP SERVER`).
 If connect this network, open a web browser with the url http://192.168.4.1(or IP address assigned by the router if select initial wifi mode is station) to connect the http server.
 The server will transmit a html web page from the FAT file system and your browser will execute it.
 From the web page, set some parameter, the server will call AT to compute and return the result to you.

 # AT Parse Frame